karthickram286/the-code-less-travelled/src/blog-posts/js-es2020-features.md

 ##2.
 Promise.allSettled

-Currently if we use multiple promises simultaneously, we can use the **Promise.all()** function which combines the results of multiple promises and returns them in order.
+Currently, if we want to use multiple promises simultaneously, we can use the **Promise.all()** function which combines the results of multiple promises and returns them in order.

 ```javascript